Get

 2. Contact Your Vet Immediately

 Get in contact with your vet straight away.
-Toothpicks and cocktail sticks are sharp and they can do serious damage when eaten.
+Toothpicks and cocktail sticks are sharp and can do serious damage when eaten.
 Try to give as much information as possible to your vet.

-Your vet will ask questions such as:
+Your vet will ask questions like:

 • How many toothpicks were eaten?